Umuzi-org/tech-department/content/topics/How-to-ask-for-help-with-your-code/_index.md

 ---
-title: how to ask for help with your code
+title: How to ask for help with your code
 ready: true
 ---